salesforce/rules_spring/springboot/deps_filter_rules/deps_filter.md

 - `runtime_deps` (Optional): List of runtime dependencies to include.
 - `deps_exclude` (Optional): Dependencies to exclude from the build.
 - `deps_exclude_paths` (Optional): Filename patterns for excluding dependencies.
-- `exclude_transitives` (Optional, Default: `True`): If `True`, transitive dependencies of excluded dependencies are also removed, unless needed by other included dependencies.
+- `exclude_transitives` (Optional, Default: `False`): If `True`, transitive dependencies of excluded dependencies are also removed, unless needed by other included dependencies.
-- `testonly` (Optional, Default: False): Restricts usage to test environments.
+- `testonly` (Optional, Default: `False`): Restricts usage to test environments.

 ### Behavior
 1. **Excludes Specific Dependencies**: